qteatime/kate/docs/source/user/manual/gaming/cartridges.rst

 Kate cartridges are fully :term:`sandboxed <sandboxing>`.
 This means that a cartridge cannot access data on your device or use the internet in any way.
-By sandboxing all cartridges Kate greatly limits the possible impacts to your device or data, even if you end up running a malicious cartridge.
+By sandboxing all cartridges Kate greatly limits the possible risks to your device or data, even if you end up running a malicious cartridge.

 Cartridges that need more privileges can request special permissions